Help protect yourself from identity theft

 With cases of identity theft on the rise in the UK, read our six tips to help keep your personal information safe

-According to fraud prevention service, Cifas, identity fraud increased by almost a quarter (23%) in 2022 compared to 2021.
+According to fraud prevention service, Cifas, there were almost 250,000 identity fraud cases filed in 2024.
 With identity theft on the rise in the UK, this article will equip you with six tips to help keep your personal information safe and advice on what to do if you think you’ve experienced this type of fraud.

 Fraudsters can use your personal information for all sorts of things from seizing your existing bank account to taking out a loan in your name.
-So, with over 270,000 cases reported in the UK in 2022, it’s worth taking steps to help keep your identity, and your money, safer…
+So, it’s worth taking steps to help keep your identity, and your money, safer…

 Tips to help protect you from identity theft

 Regularly check for any unauthorised transactions on your accounts.
 This is good practice because you can ensure that all payments and the amounts charged are correct.
 If anything looks suspicious, notify your bank to discuss your concerns.
-If it turns out that a transaction was legitimate (I did buy that takeaway after all!) there’s no harm in having double-checked a transaction.
+If it turns out to be legitimate, there’s no harm in having double-checked a transaction.
 If you find evidence of fraud, you can usually freeze your account to stop any additional charges.

 2. Monitor your credit reports